706-419-3883

 The Good News about Exercise and Breast Cancer

-by | Jan 2, 2018 | Cancer
+by | Last updated Apr 16, 2026 | Cancer

-Consistent exercise—light, moderate, or vigorous—makes the immune system more effective in fighting breast cancer.
+Regular exercise—light, moderate, or vigorous—makes the immune system more effective in fighting breast cancer.

 How exercise helps the immune system

 Aerobic exercise influences the way our bodies break down estrogens to produce more of the ‘good’ metabolites that lower breast cancer risk.
-Exercise, especially when combined with a needed 5% weight loss in obese women, substantially lowers inflammatory markers and some hormones involved in breast cancer.
-Killer-T lymphocytes are special white cells that destroy cancer cells and viruses.
+Exercise, especially when combined with a needed 5% weight loss in obese women, substantially lowers inflammatory markers and some hormones involved in breast cancer.1Killer-T lymphocytes are special white cells that destroy cancer cells and viruses.
 Exercise can actually remodel the immune system, making it more effective at fighting disease.
-After chemotherapy, the majority of T cells become senescent or worn-out, with a decreased ability to fight infections and cancer cells.
-In one study cancer patients were given 12 weeks of cardiovascular exercise, strength and endurance training, and exercises for flexibility, posture, and balance.
-The results post exercise?
+After chemotherapy, most T cells become senescent, with reduced ability to fight infections and cancer cells.
+In one study, cancer patients were given 12 weeks of cardiovascular exercise, strength and endurance training, and flexibility, posture, and balance exercises.
+The results post-exercise?
 There were fewer senescent T- lymphocytes and more T- cells that could turn into effective fighters.
-In other words, consistent exercise seems to assist the body in getting rid of T cells that aren’t helpful, making room for T cells that might be helpful.
+In other words, regular exercise seems to assist the body in getting rid of T cells that aren’t helpful, making room for T cells that might be helpful.
 Please note: natural killer cells also destroy cancer cells and viruses.
-Regular, consistent exercise also improves their efficacy in cancer patients.
+Regular, consistent exercise also improves their efficacy in cancer patients.2

 How much exercise?

 Walking at a moderate pace for at least 7 hours per week is associated with a 14% lower risk of developing breast cancer after menopause compared to those who walked for 3 hours or less a week.
 The most active women — those who walked and did more vigorous exercise — had a 25% lower risk of breast cancer compared to the least active.
-This study included both normal weight women and obese women.
-Here exercise reduced the risk of both estrogen receptor positive and estrogen receptor negative cancers.
-(In estrogen receptor positive breast cancer, the female hormone estrogen promotes the growth of the cancer.)
+This study included both normal-weight women and obese women.
+Here, exercise reduced the risk of both estrogen receptor-positive and estrogen receptor-negative cancers.
+(In estrogen receptor-positive breast cancer, the female hormone estrogen promotes the growth of the cancer.)
 Some of the women in this study were taking medicine that might have blocked estrogen.

 Exercisers tolerate breast chemo better.